Native Plant Sales

 Don’t forget that you can also acquire native plants from the local native plant nurseries featured in our free Native Plant Shopping Guide.

-Fall native plant sale
+Annual fall plant sale

 Our major plant sale has always been in the fall, generally on the first or second Saturday and Sunday of September.